suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 | Pneumonia | 1,353 | 1.2% | 98.6 |
 | Hernia | 227 | 0.2% | 638.3 |

-Per-class `pos_weight` = neg_count / pos_count per class in the training set.
+Per-class `pos_weight` = neg_count / pos_count calculated explicitly within the training set partition.
 Hernia's weight of 638.3 means a missed Hernia contributes 638× more to the loss than a missed negative.
-With only 122 training positives and (as shown below) no confidence interval yet on its test AUC, rare-class results should be treated as provisional, not as a settled performance number.
+With only 122 training positives in the active split and no confidence interval yet on its test AUC, rare-class results should be treated as provisional, not as a settled performance number.

 ---